ToastmastersLee/Docs/NMP/DataSheet/NMP221-R-L2T-Datasheet.md

 # Touch Panel

+The Touch Panel allows users to access NMP functionalities such as power control, matrix switching, volume adjustment, and Divisible Room operations.
+Even in LAN-connected environments without Internet access, users still can perform local operations like matrix switching and volume adjustments.

+The Touch Panel serves as the primary controlling interface, providing intuitive touch-based controls for the operation of the NMP.

 | No.  | Item             | Specification                                                |
 | ---- | ---------------- | ------------------------------------------------------------ |
 | 1    | Model            | CPL20                                                        |